axyan/nasdaq-100-companies/README.md

 ## Usage

 By default, the script will create a local 'data' directory.
-The script will save a file with the constituents and another file with the symbols of the constituents.
+The script will then save a file with the constituents and another file with the symbols of the constituents to this directory.

 ```bash
 python scripts/nasdaq100_constituents.py